-The goal of the Farm to School Food Network is to cultivate healthy food connections between farms, canteens, classrooms, and communities.
+The goal of the Farm to School Project is to cultivate healthy food connections between farms, canteens, classrooms, and communities.

 The idea behind a farm to school food system is to remake connections between schools and farmers/producers, to increase the flow of healthy, locally grown food to school communities and support a vibrant local and regional food economy.

 The activities within a farm to school food system may include one or more of the following:

 - Selling fresh produce/products supplied by local/regional growers/producers to the school community:

 - On an onsite farm stand or farmers market

 - Growing food on school premises in a garden or farm, where children can obtain hands-on experience

 - Organising excursions to local farms and/or incursions from growers or producers

 - Integrating food-based eco literacy into the school curriculum